Leonard Leo: Conservative network building

 Media outlets have described Leo as the "behind-the-scenes leader of a network of interlocking nonprofits that has raised and spent hundreds of millions of dollars to support conservative judges and causes".
 Groups affiliated with Leo include CRC Advisors, The 85 Fund; the Concord Fund (formerly the Judicial Crisis Network); the Marble Freedom Trust; the Rule of Law Trust; and the BH Group, among others.
 The New York Times reported that Leo described this network as an effort to match "a big-money operation" of dark money spending aligned with Democratic Party in 2020.
 In 2022, the Marble Freedom Trust received a $1.6 billion donation from Illinois businessman Barre Seid, described as "the largest known donation to a political advocacy group in U.S. history".

 An October 2022 article by Kenneth P. Vogel in The New York Times detailed how Leo, who had been best known for his role in conservative judicial appointments, developed a larger coalition on the right.
 In January 2020, Leo announced that he would be leaving his position as vice president at the Federalist Society to start a new for-profit group, CRC Advisors, a conservative political consulting firm.
-Leo remained in his role as co-chairman of the Federalist Society's board of directors, during which time the Society paid CRC Advisors $500,000.
+That same year, Leo was paid $500,000 by the Federalist Society.
+Leo remained in his role as co-chairman of the Federalist Society's board of directors.
+CRC Advisors continued to work with the Federalist Society, as well as with Leo's Concord Fund and legal activist Edward Whelan.

 Vogel wrote that Leo had built "one of the best-funded and most sophisticated operations in American politics, giving him extraordinary influence as he pushes a broad array of hot-button conservative causes and seeks to counter what he sees as an increasing leftward tilt in society."
 In 2023, ProPublica described Leo's activism, namely through the Teneo Network, (Note: Not to be confused with the Teneo company) as focusing on "'woke-ism' in corporations and education, 'one-sided journalism' and 'entertainment that's really corrupting our youth."

 Teneo, from Latin, meaning "I hold" or "I grasp", says it has a plan to "crush liberal dominance" in journalism and education, as well as in business and politics.
 It consists of various loosely affiliated non-profit and for-profit entities, which collectively spent nearly $504 million between mid-2015 and 2021.
 These include two for-profit firms Leo at least partly controls, BH Group and CRC Advisors, which are also compensated by funding hubs in Leo's network, The 85 Fund and the Concord Fund.

 The Teneo Network is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.